ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/1-dev-env-setup.md

 - CMake (tested with version 3.28.1)
 - Ninja (tested with version 1.11.1)

-The instructions assume x86 Windows with at least 16GB of RAM.
+The instructions were tested on an x86 Windows machine with at least 16GB of RAM.

 ## Install Android Studio and Android NDK